Geography - Grass Valley is located at 39°13'9?N,

 121°3'30?W. According to the United States Census Bureau, the city has a total

 area of 10.6 km² (4.1 mi²).
 Grass Valley is at the intersection of Hwy 49 and

 Public transportation is limited to the city limits.

-Pacific Islander, and 1.66% from other races Grass Valley also has a strong
+quarters, and 341 (2.7%) were institutionalized.
+Grass Valley also has a strong

 connection to Cornish culture and ancestry, since many people from Cornwall